web-work-tools/minimal-mistakes/_posts/2019-07-04-contributors-guide-minimal-mistakes-setup.md

 description: "Contributing to the websites of DIDecentral via GitHub, Jekyll and Minimal Mistakes."
 excerpt: >
   This is to help anyone to understand how we're using Minimal Mistakes to publish this and other web-sites.
 For contributors, or your own use, outside of this organization.
-#header:
+header:
-#  image: assets/img/minimal-mistakes-quickstart-header.png
+  image: /assets/images/minimal-mistakes-quickstart-header.png
-#  teaser: assets/img/minimal-mistakes-teaser.png
+  teaser: /assets/images/minimal-mistakes-teaser.png
-#  og_image: assets/img/minimal-mistakes-teaser.png
+  og_image: /assets/images/minimal-mistakes-teaser.png
-#  caption: "Minimal Mistakes Setup and [Quick-Start](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)."
+  caption: "Minimal Mistakes Setup and [Quick-Start](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)."
 tags:
   - Configuration
   - Minimal-Mistakes